 As someone with extensive experience in writing and analyzing opinions, I’d like to share the characteristics that distinguish successful opinions from less effective ones.
 In an online world oversaturated with content—now amplified by AI-generated material—the ability to express opinions clearly and persuasively is more critical than ever for standing out in the noise.
 While crafting successful opinions isn’t an exact science, the odds of success can be improved by studying the qualities of well-received opinions and their phrasing, as well as recognizing the pitfalls.
-At 5,562 words—after editing out a fifth of the original draft—this is one of the longer posts here.
-However, given the broad nature of the topic, opinions in the context of online discussion, I believe this level of detail is necessary to explore it thoroughly.
+At over 6,000 words this is one of the longer posts here.
+However, given the broad nature of the topic, that being “the reception of opinions in the context of online discussion,” I believe this level of detail is necessary to explore it thoroughly.

 One of the biggest challenges of expressing opinions is the inherent unpredictability of how they will be received—a factor largely outside your control.
 Have you ever carefully crafted what you thought was the perfect Reddit or Hacker News comment—relevant, polite, and backed by evidence—only to see it ignored or, worse, downvoted without explanation?
 That’s the ‘marketplace of ideas’ effectively telling you your opinion doesn’t hold up.
 I’ve faced this many times: sharing well-intentioned opinions only to watch them falter.
 I was convinced they were strong points, yet something was off.
 Sometimes, it became clear I had overlooked a critical perspective, or perhaps I was blind to an important nuance that others noticed.
 Other times, the issue was simply poor communication.
 Regardless of the cause, the result was the same: failure.